frappe/press/press/www/internal/servers/server-setup.md

  ![Setup Server Success](/assets/press/images/internal/servers/server/setup-server-success.png)

 Once the playbook execution is complete, If failed, Server status is set as **Broken**.
-Server setup can be retried with **Actions > Setup Server**.
+The Server setup can be retried with **Actions > Setup Server**.

 If successful, Server status is set as **Active** and **Server Setup** field is checked.

 # Add Server to Proxy

 This adds the Server as an NGINX upstream on the Proxy Server.
 This action is carried out using Agent.
 The status of this job can be tracked under Add Upstream to Proxy Agent Job.
-If successful, **Upstream Setup** field is checked.
+If successful, the **Upstream Setup** field is checked.

 1. Set **Proxy Server** field and Save.